rubyaustralia/rubyconfau-2013-cfp/james_ladd-are_you_an_easter_getting_more_from_oo/README.md

 This talk will show you how to get a lot more from OO, like increased reuse, writing a lot less code and making what you do write more easily understood and maintained.
-If you think you are doing OO then you want to see this talk.
+If you are doing OO then you want to see this talk.

-Outline:
+Snapshot:

 Objects and Object-oriented programming made their first appearance at MIT in the late 1950s and early 1960s.
-Some 40 years on we are still trying to understand what makes a good Object-oriented program and why we haven't got the promised benefits of reuse and easily understood and simple to maintain programs.
-Some debate if OO is even necessary, turning to functional and procedural styles of programming.
-Some go so far as to say OO has failed!
-I put it to you that OO has not failed us but it is us who have failed OO.
+Some 40 years on we are still trying to understand what makes a good Object-oriented program and why we haven't got the promised benefits.
+Why do reusable, easily understood and simple to maintain programs continue to elude us?
+Some answer that OO has failed us and set off in search of alternatives.
+I answer that we have failed OO.

--- how/why did we fail
+How did we fail?

-Wrong information.
-Examples interpreted as 'best practice'.
-Lazy.
-Ignored principles.
+In this talk, I will be presenting both how we have failed and how we can tame and master OO.
-Mis-interpreted principles.
+An approach to modeling and implementing Objects.
+An approach I call East Oriented.

-East Oriented Programming - An approach to modeling and implementing Objects will be presented.
-The East approach defines a small set of rules that ensure your Objects exhibit the fundamental tenants of Object-oriented design making possible a significantly higher level of reuse, maintainability and comprehension.
+Robert "Uncle Bob" Martin, when introduced to East exclaimed: "Go East, young developer, go East."

-Robert C. Martin "Uncle Bob", when introduced to East exclaimed "Go East, young developer, go East."
+What could cause a heavyweight of OO design to make such a proclamation?
+Come to my talk and find out.

 ## James Ladd